-Measuring customer success is an effective way to figure out how well your customers understand the full value of your specific product or service.
+Measuring customer success is an effective way to figure out how well your customers understand the full value of your specific product or service such as a paper writing service.
+In the end, it doesn’t make a difference what kind of product you promote – it should draw the attention of the target audience.

 Are they using every facet of your product or service possible, and are they satisfied with how it works?
 Are they underutilizing key areas of your product or service?
 Or perhaps unaware of a certain functionality?
 Or are they just flat out unhappy with the results they’ve seen?